karser/KarserRecaptcha3Bundle/README.md

 ### How can I set the captcha language for different locales?

+You can control the language in the small widget displayed by setting the locale in the options above.

-You should install the [Symfony Translation component](https://symfony.com/doc/current/translation.html).
+To change the error messages, you should install the [Symfony Translation component](https://symfony.com/doc/current/translation.html).

 Then replace the validation text with the translation keys for the message and messageMissingValue options:
 ```php
 $builder->add('captcha', Recaptcha3Type::class, [